nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 -----------

-The most important feature of the spatially-structured networks is the ability to create connections between layers with quite some flexibility.
+The most important feature of the spatially-structured networks is the ability to create connections between NodeCollections with quite some flexibility.
 In this chapter, we will illustrate how to specify and create connections.
 All connections are created using the ``Connect`` function.